Acerbic/saboteur2_remake/workplan.md

 ### Tech ###

-After some consideration I resolved to abstain from using any sort of backend framework for this project - like Laravel or Yii.
-Instead the result will be a set of static files - .html, .css, .js - as the project not only does not require any sort of persistent state storage, but also have no interactivity (AJAX, etc.) and no complex logic that could not be made by the client alone.
+After some consideration I resolved to abstain from using any sort of backend framework for this project - like Laravel or Yii, React, etc. Instead, the result will be a set of static files - .html, .css, .js - as the project not only does not require any sort of persistent state storage, but also have no interactivity (AJAX, etc.) and no complex logic that could not be made by the client alone.

 This comes with a downside - URLs in the browser will include visible .html extensions (unless I find some rewrite rule to avoid it).